junwatu/speech-dubbing-griddb/blog/README.md

 This blog provides a step-by-step guide to building an automated real-time dubbing system.
 Using GPT-4o Realtime and GPT-4o Audio for context-aware audio translations, Node.js for data handling, and GridDB for scalable storage, you’ll learn how to process speech, translate it, and deliver dubbed audio instantly.
 If you’re ready to break language barriers with cutting-edge tech, let’s get started.

-## Setting Up the Environment

-### Prerequisites
+## Prerequisites

-You should have an access to the gpt-4o-realtime and gpt-4o-audio models.
-Optionally, you shuold give a permission for the app to use the microphone in the browser.
+You should have an access to the GPT-4o Realtime and GPT-4o Audio models.
+Also, you should give a permission for the app to use the microphone in the browser.

-### How to Run the App
+## How to Run the App

-This app is tested on ARM Machines such as Apple MacBook M1 or M2 and to run the project you need [Docker](https://www.docker.com/products/docker-desktop/) installed.
+This app is tested on ARM Machines such as Apple MacBook M1 or M2 and to run the project you need the [Docker](https://www.docker.com/products/docker-desktop/) installed.

-#### 1.`.env` Setup
+### 1.`.env` Setup

 Create an empty directory, for example, `speech-dubbing`, and change to that directory: